rivethealth/denorm/doc/join-schema.md

 - <a id="properties/lock"></a>**`lock`** _(boolean)_: Whether to lock before
   refreshing target.
 Default: `false`.
 - <a id="properties/key"></a>**`key`** _(array or null)_: Key.
 If null, uses
-  values from targetTable.
+  values from destinationTable.
 Default: `null`.
 - <a id="properties/setup"></a>**`setup`**: Setup function.
 Refer to _[#/definitions/hook](#definitions/hook)_.
 Default: `null`.
 - <a id="properties/schema"></a>**`schema`** _(string)_: Schema for created